 These, are not brayed of Tongue –

-A large part of Jono’s collaborative process involves asking her collaborators to research the individual being memorialized.
+A large part of Molly’s collaborative process involves asking her collaborators to research the individual being memorialized.
 The process left Lesley Dill reflecting that “Lorena Xtravaganza was trying to find and name her true self in a world that had no room for this search.
 Her murder is a catastrophe of culture.
-Jono is giving us a chance to memorialize individuals who wanted to simply exist inside of their nature.
+Molly is giving us a chance to memorialize individuals who wanted to simply exist inside of their nature.
 When our culture murders trans people, I feel our belief in human goodness is wounded.
-With Jono’s work we are given new faith, we are reinvesting in faith.”
+With Molly’s work we are given new faith, we are reinvesting in faith.”

 Find your faith renewed in humanity with a visit to Project 42.
 If you are looking for another reason to come, the garment created for Lorena Escalera Xtravaganza includes an interactive element where visitors are invited to tie fabric flowers to the train.
 Visit often if you hope to catch one of the unannounced performances that will take place in the galleries.

 – Chelsea Werner-Jatzke, Content Strategist & Social Media Manager

 Artist Sondra Perry is the first video artist to win the Gwendolyn Knight and Jacob Lawrence Prize!
 Using a wide range of digital platforms and tools including 3-D avatars, blue screens, Chroma keys, and computer graphics software, Perry’s installations and performances draw from an eclectic mix of inspiration.
 She is focused on how a lens can turn a subject into an object.
 See Perry’s immersive and unique (bring your hard hat!) installation, Eclogue for [in]HABITABILITY from December 8, 2017 through July 1, 2018 at SAM.